 Believe it or not, this was my first time using Git.
 I wanted to talk about my experiences with it.

-I have developed many pieces of software in the past, but I have never used a Git repository to store the code, mainly because I never found a need to.
+I have developed many pieces of software in the past.
+However, I have never used a Git repository to store the code.
+This is mainly because I never found a need to.
 I’ve known about what Git does for a while and found it to be most useful if I were collaborating with other people.
 While Git does offer some nice features for the solo developer, I never got round to trying it myself.
 That is, up until a month ago.

 I used GitLab as my repository for one simple reason: GitHub does not support private repositories, which means that anyone on the internet can look at your source code.
-While this might not be a bad idea, the MHWT contains a syntax helper which a list of commands from some of the specialized tools that malware helpers use, and it would be a very bad idea if those commands were leaked out to the public.
+While this might not be a bad idea, the putting the MHWT source online causes a problem.
+The MHWT contains a syntax helper.
+This is basically a list of commands from some of the specialized tools that malware helpers use.
+It would be a very bad idea if the public were able to see what those commands are.

 After the respository was set up online, I had to get a program to run Git commands on my own PC.
 I opted for PortableGit, because it meant I could move it around with me.
-As I work on a rotation basis, I’m at home 50% of the time, and at camp the other 50%, making sync’ing relatively difficult unless I’m using portal applications.
+As I work on a rotation basis, this gets a little trick.
+I’m at home 50% of the time, and at camp the other 50%.
+This makes sync’ing relatively difficult unless I’m using portal applications.

 Once that was done, the fun part began: setting everything up on your PC.
 I used to basic commands here to get everything set up, which worked fairly well for me.